Election Day National Holiday – Top 3 Pros and Cons

 Making Election Day a national holiday would turn voting into a celebration of democracy.

-Election Day is a holiday in Puerto Rico.
-[26] Caravanas are joyful, noisy parades of cars festooned with flags and other decorations that stream through Puerto Rico’s streets ahead of an election and are credited with the island’s over 80% voter turnout.
-[14][35] In Australia, where voting is mandatory, elections are celebrated with parties and barbeques nationwide, resulting in turnout rates around 90%.
-[12]
+Election Day is a holiday in Puerto Rico and the day is filled with caravanas–joyful, noisy parades of cars festooned with flags and other decorations that stream through Puerto Rico’s streets ahead of an election–that are credited with the island’s over 80% voter turnout.
+[14] [26] [35]

-Donald Green, PhD, Burgess Professor of Political Science at Columbia University, found that nonpartisan community parties celebrating Election Day in 2005, 2006, and 2016 increased voter participation between 2.6 percentage points and about 4 percentage points.
+Donald Green, Burgess Professor of Political Science at Columbia University, found that nonpartisan community parties celebrating Election Day in 2005, 2006, and 2016 increased voter participation between 2.6 percentage points and about 4 percentage points.
 [14]

 Read More